 What the Tartfiddle is a #Hashtag?Anita Kirkbride

 The very first hashtag was tweeted by Chris Messina in 2007 and it was a question.
 “How do you feel about using # (pound) for groups.
 As in #barcamp.”
 That simple question about a way to help aggregate conversations in Twitter created a revolution–a whole new language almost.
-Hashtags have even gone mainstream with NDP Leader Jack Layton using the term “#fail” verbally during the leaders debate for the 2011 federal election.
+Hashtags even went mainstream with NDP Leader Jack Layton using the term “#fail” verbally during the leaders debate for the 2011 federal election.

 In extremely simplistic terms, the main purpose of a #hashtag is to group together people and conversations so you can easily find and follow them.
 For example, during the same federal election #elxn11 was a commonly used #hashtag for finding people who were tweeting about the election.
-By tagging #elxn11 to the end of your tweet, others who were discussing the election could find you.
+By tagging #elxn20 to the end of your tweet, others who were discussing the election could find you.
 By the same token, people who were following you, but not necessarily the election would know that what you just tweeted needed to be taken into the context of the election chatter.

 Nearly any topic, event or group you can think of has a #hashtag or five.
 Which brings us to the myriad other uses of #hashtags.